ansys/grantami-bomanalytics/doc/source/index.rst

 PyGranta BoM Analytics |version|
 ================================

-PyGranta JobQueue, a component of the PyGranta software suite, provides a Python interface to the Granta JobQueue API.
+PyGranta BoM Analytics, a component of the PyGranta software suite, provides a Python interface to the Granta BoM Analytics Services API.

 .. grid:: 1 2 2 2